commschamp/cc_tutorial/tutorials/tutorial14/README.md

 - The checksum definition class must also reside inside the correct namespace used by the frame definition.
 - The code snippets for overriding **message** / **field** operation(s) need to reside in the correct relative location and have appropriate extension specifying type of the operation it overrides.
+- The presence of the custom code for injection can be regulated using relevant **xOverride** property.

 [Read Previous Tutorial](../tutorial13) &lt;-----------------------&gt; [Read Next Tutorial](../tutorial15)